Cr0mb/Python-Web-Scanner/README.md

 5. Sitemap redirect checker (sitemap.py)
 - Checks to see if a given site has a sitemap.xml.

+6. RTSP Port Checker (rtsp.py)
+- The rtsp.py script is designed to identify IP addresses with an open RTSP (Real-Time Streaming Protocol) port.
+RTSP ports are commonly used for streaming media servers, and detecting open ports can help in discovering accessible media services.

 ## How to Use

 1. Web Scanner: